DizNicolasAmor/interviews-practice/RUST.md

 To use it, the `extern` keyword is used to define external functions or variables, and the `unsafe` keyword is used to indicate that the function may have side effects or violate Rust's safety rules.
 Additionally, Rust's `std::ffi` module provides facilities for working with C-style strings and pointers.

-### 27. How Rust's macros can be used to generate code and improve code readability and maintainability?
+### 27. How macros can be used to generate code and improve code readability and maintainability?

+- Reusability: macros generate code at compile-time, allowing for repetitive tasks to be automated.
+- Readability: macros abstract low-level details and create more expressive syntax.
+- Maintainability: macros provide a consistent interface and enable changes to be made in a single location.

 ### 28. What is lifetime elision rules and when to use explicit lifetime annotations in code?